tamalCodes/Literally-Learning/javascript/JS_Closures.md

 outer()();
 ```

-In the above code, the function `inner` is able to access the variable `outerVar` even though it is not in its lexical scope.
-This is because of closures.
-The function `inner` is able to remember its lexical scope.
+In the above code, the function `inner` is a closure as it is able to access the variable `outerVar`  even though we donot have the `outerVar` in the function `inner`.

+**Why is this happening ?**

+Because of lexical scopes.
+As we studied, closure is a function along with it's lexical scope bundled together.
+Lexical scope of `inner()` is basically whatever the variables are defined in the parent function `outer()`.

 **What is `outer()()` ?**